frappe/erpnext/docs/user/setup/docs.user.setup.workflows.md

 ![Workflow](img/workflow-leave2.png)

-Example of a Leave Application Process.
+Example of a Leave Application Process:

 Go to the Human Resources Module and click on Leave Application.
 Apply for a Leave.

 When a Leave Application is submitted, the status on the right hand corner of the page shows as "Applied"

 ![Workflow Employee LA](img/workflow-employee-la.png)

-When the HR User logs in,  he can either approve or reject.
+When the HR User logs in,  he can either Approve or Reject.
 If approved the status on the right hand corner of the page shows as Approved.
 However, a blue band of information is displayed saying approval is pending by leave approver.

 ![Leave Approver](img/workflow-hr-user-la.png)

-When the leave approver opens the Leave Application page, he should update the status to Accepted or  rejected.
+When the leave approver opens the Leave Application page, he should select the status and convert to Approved or Rejected.

 ![Workflow Leave Approver](img/workflow-leave-approver-la.png)